OutSystems/docs-odc/src/eap/reference/libraries/datetime.md

 ---
-summary: The OutSystems DateTime library provides actions to access and manipulate DateTime objects, such as retrieving the quarter of a specific date or determining if a date is set on a leap year.
+summary: The OutSystems DateTime library provides actions to access and manipulate DateTime objects.
 tags:
 locale: en-us
 guid: 9da728fe-ebdc-4114-af34-1ef4d2265e19
 app_type: mobile apps, reactive web apps
 platform-version: odc
 figma:
 ---
 # DateTime

 The OutSystems DateTime library provides actions to access and manipulate DateTime objects, such as retrieving the quarter of a specific date or determining if a date is set on a leap year.